 A dancer leaps and, for an instant, appears suspended in air.
 The photographer reacts — click — just before gravity grabs the dancer and pulls him down.

-“It’s that change of direction that I look for as a photographer,” Richard Lee, MA ’90, PhD ’95, MM ’15, explains, pointing out the technique to museum visitors who have come to hear him talk about Barbara Morgan’s photos of dancers Martha Graham, Doris Humphrey, Merce Cunningham and others, taken 1935–44.
+“It’s that change of direction that I look for as a photographer,” Richard Lee, MA ’90, PhD ’95, MM ’15, explains, pointing out the technique to Binghamton University Art Museum visitors who have come to hear him talk about Barbara Morgan’s photos of dancers Martha Graham, Doris Humphrey, Merce Cunningham and others, taken 1935–44.

 Who better to explain than Lee?
 He’s been both dancer and photographer.